 Who accepts OET results?

-OET is recognized and trusted by healthcare boards and councils in Australia, New Zealand and Singapore.
+OET is recognized and trusted by healthcare boards and councils in UK, Ireland, Australia, New Zealand and Singapore.
 Many organisations, including hospitals, universities and colleges, are using OET as proof of a candidate’s ability to communicate effectively in a demanding healthcare environment.
 Please visit the OET website to view a list of organisations which accept OET results as proof of English language proficiency.
 Please check with the organisation you are applying to regarding the OET grade(s) they will accept.

 How are OET results reported?